rfsilva1/covid19clustering/README.md

 # Unsupervised Machine Learning Techniques and Pandemics Spread: The Case of COVID-19 - Code and datasets
 ## Description
 This repository contains the code and datasets for the paper Unsupervised Machine Learning Techniques and Pandemics Spread: The Case of COVID-19, accepted at the SBCAS 2020 (20º Simpósio Brasileiro de Computação Aplicada à Saúde) scientific event.
 Descriptions of the implementation and the dataset are contained in the paper (link: XXX, the link will be inserted once it is available).
+Currently, there is one Colab code per month (January, February, and March)

 ## To Do (further research, out of the scope of this paper):
 - optimize code for deployment in production (there are several parts of the code that can be improved)